Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas vs. Penn State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 10 seed Penn State Nittany Lions (23-13) head into their second-round NCAA Tournament matchup against the No. 2 seed Texas Longhorns (27-8) on Saturday at 7:45 PM.
-The winner advances to the Sweet 16 in the Midwest Region bracket.
+The No. 2 seed Texas Longhorns (27-8) and the No. 10 seed Penn State Nittany Lions (23-13) will square off in the NCAA Tournament with a trip to the Sweet 16 of the Midwest Region bracket on the line on Saturday at Wells Fargo Arena, beginning at 7:45 PM.

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Texas vs. Penn State matchup in this article.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas vs. Penn State matchup.

 Texas vs. Penn State Game Info